Filing Your Return -> Can't Pay the Tax Owed

 The late filing penalty is 5% of the balance owing, plus 1% of the balance owing for each full month that your return is late, to a maximum of 12 months (that would be a total penalty of 17% of the balance owing).
 If you have incurred late-filing penalties in any of the three preceding taxation years, your late filing penalties are doubled.
 For more information, see the CRA web page Interest and the late-filing penalty.

 After you file your tax return, you will be sent an assessment notice from CRA which shows the balance of tax owing.
 After the payment deadline of April 30th, interest will accrue on this balance at the CRA prescribed rate of interest, compounded daily.
 The current interest rates can change quarterly, and can be found on the CRA prescribed interest rates page.
-The rate for April 1 to June 30 2018 is 6%.
+The rate is 6%, at least until June 30, 2020.

 Payment Arrangements, which talks about what you can do if you cannot pay the balance owing

-- If you cannot pay in full now - contact CRA right away!
+Unable to pay for individuals - contact CRA right away!

 Tax Tip: Always file your tax return on time, even if you can't afford to pay the tax!